 Do you remember the first time you met your significant other’s family?
 Come on, I’m sure you do.
 Everybody does.
-It’s often awkward, sometime funny, sometime horrifically weird.
+It’s often awkward, sometimes funny, and sometimes horrifically weird.

 I remember when I first met Feng’s parents—they came to Ottawa from the small Canadian town where they worked in without warning us (I later discovered that they always do that).
 I was sitting on the couch, in the living room, waiting for Feng who had gone out.
 I heard someone at the door.
 I thought it was Feng.
 It wasn’t.